 Curated by: Gregorio Botta e Maria Elisabetta Novello

-On Monday 3 February the National Gallery of Modern and Contemporary Art hosts Gregorio Botta's personal Just measuring unconsciousness and Maria Elisabetta Novello's Each Second is the last, dedicated to the memory of Lea Mattarella.
-Two verses of the same poem by Emily Dickinson have been chosen for two parallel exhibitions, which reflect on the fragility and transience of existence, themes dear to the two artists who, starting from a common horizon, reach different outcomes.
+On Monday 3 February the National Gallery of Modern and Contemporary Art hosts the solo exhibitions Just measuring unconsciousness by Gregorio Botta and Each Second is the last by Maria Elisabetta Novello, dedicated to the memory of Lea Mattarella.
+Two lines of the same poem by Emily Dickinson have been chosen for two parallel exhibitions, which reflect on the fragility and transience of existence, themes dear to the two artists who, starting from a common horizon, arrive at different results.

-It starts from the gravitas room: dozens of glass rods appear on the wall on which stones are in an unstable and precarious balance.
-This wave of stones seems to end on Sisyphus, a mobile sculpture that welcomes at the ends of a thin glass bar - which turns on itself - a heavy stone and a light bowl of wax.
+We start from the gravitas room: dozens of glass rods sprout from the wall on which stones are in an unstable and precarious balance.
+This wave of stones seems to end on Sisyphus, a mobile sculpture that welcomes at the ends of a thin glass bar - which turns on itself - a heavy stone and a light cup of wax.